-For more information on how to enter the project location, refer to the hints below the 'project location' question in the CBP application form, contact the CBP team at CBP2022@facs.nsw.gov.au or call 02 8753 8144.
+For more information on how to enter the project location, refer to the hints below the 'project location' question in the CBP application form, contact the CBP team at CBP2023@dcj.nsw.gov.au or call 02 8753 8144.

-For projects involving vehicles, refer to question 5.
+For projects involving vehicles, refer to question 7.2.1.

-18. Can an applicant organisation submit more than one application?
+7.3.4 Can an applicant organisation submit more than one application?

 Organisations may submit multiple applications.
 There is usually a very high demand for funds in each electorate and applicants should consider which application is the highest priority.
+The Department of Communities and Justice and the Premier's Department reserve the right to inform assessors about applications submitted by the same applicant or a similar application in multiple electorates.

-19. Do we need to provide quotes for the project?
+7.3.5 Do we need to provide a detailed project budget?